 - disabled young people who receive Employment Support Allowance and Disability Living Allowance

 Other students facing financial difficulties may be awarded a bursary at the discretion of their school, college or training provider, who will set out details of how the scheme will operate locally.

 For winter 2014 to 2015, some people will be able to get £140 discount on their electricity bill through this scheme.
 This includes people with pre-pay or pay as you go meters.

-You qualify for the discount if on the ‘qualifying day’ (to be confirmed) all of the following apply:
+You qualify for the discount if on 12th July 2014 all of the following apply:

 - your supplier is part of the scheme

 - your name or your partner’s name is on the bill